nidhi2233/nidhi2233/README.md

 - 👋 Hi, I’m nidhi akbari
 - 👀 I’m interested in IT field
-- 🌱 I’m currently learning MSc ICT
+- 🌱 I’m currently studying MSc ICT

 <!---
 nidhi2233/nidhi2233 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.